Skip to main content

 You can find the terminal as shown below:

-Create your first input fields
+Create input fields

 Open the app.py file in your code editor.
 This is where you will write the code of your app.
 The content should look like this: